Radiation therapy

 Does radiation therapy make you radioactive?

-External beam radiation therapy does not make you radioactive, and it is perfectly safe for you to be with and around other people, including children, throughout your treatment.
+You do not need to stay away from other people after external beam radiation therapy as it does not make you radioactive.
+It is perfectly safe for you to be with and around other people, including children, throughout your treatment.

 Will I lose my hair?